HavenInc/janus_old/README.md

 This app will be considered complete as long as there is some round trip between Slack and your custom bot API.

 ## Getting Started
-- Fork this repo if you will be using the Loopback skeleton provided.
-You can use a different framework if you are more familiar with it.
-Flask and Sinatra are reccomended alternatives.
+- Fork this repo if you will be using the Loopback skeleton provided. **You can use a different framework if you are more familiar with it.** Flask and Sinatra are recommended alternatives.
 - Set up a [Slack](https://slack.com) account and then familiarize yourself with the [Integration Documentation](https://slack.com/integrations), specifically the Outoing Webhooks to get information out of Slack and to your API.
 - An Amazon AWS micro instance is recommended for its $0 price tag.
 Heroku, DigitalOcean, or Rackspace are also options.
 - You do not need to support SSL.